sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_creation_process.md

 ```
 Hi,

 The instance is ready.
-Would you kindly add 10 extra seats to the license so we can have a few extra seats for Sourcegraph management access?

-Here's the link to the password reset link <>.
-Please note the link will expire after 72 hours.
+The customer amind should have received an email to reset their password.
 ```

-### Enable "private" mode
+### Optional: enable "private" mode

 Some customers opt to restrict access to Sourcegraph instance to a limitied number of IP ranges (e.g. corporate VPN).
 Ensure CE has provided the customer IP allowlist.
 This is a prereq in the instance creation form.